NZ Cults & Religious Groups List: K

 [to] Landmark", and is in competition

 with that LGAT.
-Read Testimonial
+This Testimonial

-on an Experience with the Kairos Foundation for more information.
+on an Experience with the Kairos Foundation (broken link) lists many mind control

 techniques, including behaviour control (including diet control, sleep